lm3nitro/Projects/New/Firewall Evasion.md

 ### Information

 The option `-e /bin/bash: ` tells ncat to execute the specified program (in this case, /bin/bash) when a connection is made.
 This effectively gives the attacker a command shell over the established connection.
 The port number can be specified using the `PORT_NUMBER` option.
-However, please note, unless running ncat with the correct privlidges, port numbers below 1024 (well known/standard) cannot be used.
+However, please note, unless running ncat with the correct privlidges, port numbers below 1024 (well-known/standard) cannot be used.

 ```
 ncat -lvnp PORT_NUMBER -e /bin/bash
 ```

-When this command is ran on a machine, it sets up a listener on the specified port.
+When this command is run on a machine, it sets up a listener on the specified port.
 If it connects to that port, you will gain a command shell (bash) on the machine where the command is running.
 This is commonly used to evade firewalls.
 Once shell access to the target host is successful, it will allow navigation of the file system and can access sensitive information.

 ## Mitigations: